mynl/aggregate/README.rst

 * Added ``swap_density_df(self, new_df, padding=1)`` to ``Portfolio``.
 * Fixed errors in Case Studies caused by changes in Pandas.
 * Added ability to create Markdown case output, rather than HTML.
+* Added beta distortion (generalizes the PH and dual)

 0.22.0
 ~~~~~~~~~~